cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/basics.rst.txt

    The ``--nodes`` option and the ``--ntasks`` option will start *identical* tasks on one or more nodes, so you should *not* be using these options unless your tools are specifically designed for this!
-   Otherwise each instance will try to write to the same output file(s) and will produce results that are very likely corrupt.
+   Otherwise, each instance will try to write to the same output file(s) and will produce results that are very likely corrupt.

    If you need to run the same command on a set of files/samples, then